OpenSecEd/appliedcrypto/applications/lms.md

 # Watching and reading to do

+It's good if you watch these videos and read the papers before the lecture, but it's not crucial, you can watch and read them afterwards.

 These materials are provided as interactive learning material through FeedbackFruits.
 Just register an account using any email address.
 (They require